 unreasonably refuse to accept any applicant who is capable of meeting the Registrar’s eligibility criteria for Subscribers set out in the Participation Rules.

-Maintain Subscriber and User Register
+Maintain Subscriber and User register

 The ELNO must retain a register of all Persons registered as Subscribers (including a copy of each Participation Agreement) and Users.
 The register must include Subscribers whose registration has expired or been restricted, suspended or terminated (and details of when their registration expired or was restricted, suspended or terminated).

-Evidence of Subscriber Insurance and Verification of Identity
+Evidence of Subscriber insurance and verification of identify

 The ELNO must obtain and retain: